 Table of Contents

 In this lesson, we will focus on another Cisco Packet Tracer IPv6 Configuration.
 Here, we will focus on IPv6 Static Route Configuration on Cisco routers.
 How to configure IPv6 static routing on Cisco routers?
 We will answer this question and we will practice IPv6 static routing on Cisco devices with the help of Cisco Packet Tracer.
+For a complete configuration example, you can also check our IPv6 Static Route Configuration on Cisco IOS lesson.

 Before learning how to configure IPv6 static routes on Cisco devices, you can visit What is Static Route lesson and remember IPv4 static routes.
 There is also a nice example on that lesson.